Topolyte/SQLiteZero/README.md

     let db = try SQLite(path)

-    // Alternatively pass your own flags in the second constructor parameter:
+    // Optionally pass your own flags in the second constructor parameter:
     _ = try SQLite(path, flags: [.readOnly])

     // Use executeScript() to execute multiple statements separated by ;